MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")

-The following table describes the four buttons on the Main menu.
+The following table describes the available activities.

 |Choose this button|To|
 |--------|-------------------------------------------------------------------------------------------------|